Home Page

 $$\bbox[8px,border:1px solid black] { \sum_{n=1}^\infty \frac{1}{n^2} = 1 + \frac{1}{4} + \frac{1}{16} + \frac{1}{25} + \frac{1}{36} + \dots} \tag{Eq.
 2}\label{2}$$

 On the surface, it looks like the series might sum to infinity regardless of how small these additions become; there are infinitely-many positive additions being made, after all.
-If adding-together an infinite sequence of numbers can return a finite sum, then what will that number be and how do we even attempt a determination?
+If adding-together an infinite sequence of numbers can return a finite sum, then what will that number be and how do we even attempt a solution?

 sets